sonertari/UTMFW/README.md

 	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz

 - Update configuration files under config to the new versions of packages:
-    + Also update Doxyfile if doxygen version changed
+    + Also update Doxyfile if the doxygen version changed

 - Update PFRE:
     + Update PFRE to current version, support changes in pf if any